samergul/EmployeeMangementSystem/Home.md

     * Do's and Don'ts of Service Locator usage
     * Controlling the lifetime of your objects through Dynamite's custom lifetime scopes
 * Managing assembly versions and assembly dependencies
-    * Avoid the pitfalls of full-trust development in GAC-based scenarios
+    * Avoid the pitfalls of full-trust (GAC-based) development scenarios
     * Best practices for versioning and dependency management

 ### 2. Automate your deployments and upgrades end-to-end with the Dynamite PowerShell Toolkit